per-samuelsson/gitbook-test/README.md

 Go to Gitbook.

-A. Integrations -> GitHub
+1. Integrations -> GitHub
-B. Choose the repository
+2. Choose the repository
-C. Export and see files end up in GH.
+3. Export and see files end up in GH.

 Done.